Winter settles over

 UV index

-The average daily maximum UV index in November in Yellowstone National Park is 2.
-A UV Index of 2, and less, symbolizes a low threat to health from exposure to the Sun's UV rays for the ordinary person.
+The average daily maximum UV index in November is 2.
+A UV Index of 2, and less, symbolizes a low health risk from unprotected exposure to Sun's UV rays for the average person.

-Note: The UV index of 2 during November translates into the following guidance:
+Note: The maximum UV index of 2 during November translates into these guidelines: